FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 Sometimes the flight that you are meant to link up with are jumped or are early or late or some may suffer

-may battle to locate them - the TAC and other aids can help - but yes it was not easy in WW2 either.
-Try loitering
+you may battle to locate them - the TAC and other aids can help - but yes it was not easy in WW2 either.
+Try

-around the rendezvous point to see if you can locate them - the 2-seaters are often performing a fairly large circle
+loitering around the rendezvous point to see if you can locate them - the 2-seaters are often performing a

-aware of units behind them when running for home and may break off earlier to engage.
-WW2 ordered landing
+more aware of units behind them when running for home and may break off earlier to engage.
+WW2 ordered

-techniques.
+landing techniques.
 More awareness of the WW2 aircraft capabilities and speeds.
-One example ability to fly Ju87 and
+One example ability to fly

-employ proper target acquisition of moving targets and use dive bomber techniques and bombing techniques.
-New
+Ju87 and employ proper target acquisition of moving targets and use dive bomber techniques and bombing

 General comments on commanding AI using TAC and views.